Bureau of Water & Wastewater (914) 422-1220

 Bureau of Water

-The Department of Public Works, Bureau of Water, provides an abundant supply of pure and wholesome drinking water to homes, businesses, schools, and institutions in White Plains operates its water delivery system in compliance with all provisions of the U.S. Safe Water Drinking Act created for the benefit and the safety of the public.
+The DPW Bureau of Water, provides an abundant supply of pure and wholesome drinking water to homes, businesses, schools, and institutions in White Plains.
+It operates its water delivery system in compliance with all provisions of the U.S. Safe Water Drinking Act created for the benefit and the safety of the public.

 Bureau of Wastewater

 DPW operates a separate wastewater sewer system for the City of White Plains.
-Both of these Bureau's operate under the supervision of the direction of the Commissioner of Public Works and the Bureau’s Superintendent.
+Both of these Bureau’s operate under the supervision and direction of the Commissioner of Public Works and the Superintendent of Water/Wastewater..

 Water Main Flushing Schedule

 Water main flushing is a necessary maintenance procedure, scheduled once a year.
-Flushing is performed on normal workdays, between midnight and 4 a.m.
+Flushing is performed on normal workdays, between Midnight - 4 a.m.
 Water pressure variations or discolored water conditions may occur.
 To avoid inconvenience, check the water before doing laundry and keep water in the refrigerator for drinking and cooling.
 If your water looks brown from flushing, run your cold water until it runs clear.
 Running hot water before clearing out the brown water will allow the brown water to enter your water tank - then you will want to run your hot water until it runs clear.

 Battle Hill, Church Street area, North Broadway area,